Lab 1 overview

 1. Experiment with executing this code in the following four ways:

-• use to select the whole code block, then to execute all at once; (or on Macs, do something else!)
+• use to select the whole code block, then to execute all at once

-• save the script to your working directory as a text file with .R extension, and then run the script using the “source()” function, e.g.:
+• save the script to your working directory as a text file with .R extension, open a new script and then run the script from the new script using the “source()” function, e.g.:

-NOTE: The pound (#) sign used above allows the R programmer to insert comments adjacent to snippets of code, which facilitates readability of code (and lets the programmer remember later on what he/she was thinking when coding things a certain way!).
-It is good practice to comment every line so as to describe its precise meaning, including all variables and functions.
-Make sure you fully understand the commented code for the central limit theorem demonstration above!
+NOTE: The hash (#) used in the above code allows you to insert comments adjacent to snippets of code, which facilitates readability of code (and lets the programmer remember later on what he/she was thinking when coding things a certain way!).
+It is good practice to comment every line of code so as to describe what it does in plain English, including all variables and functions.
+Make sure you fully understand the commented code for the CLT demonstration above!

 1. Now modify your R script to see how closely the distribution of sample means follows a normal distribution.
 Use a “quantile-quantile” (q-q) plot to visualize how closely the quantiles of the sampling distribution resemble the quantiles of a normal distribution.
 Use the “qqnorm()” function.
 To learn more about this function, type: